-Within this framework, ACF and SI have been implementing projects to build local wastewater treatment systems in refugee camps in Akkar and Western Bekaa, although those projects were recently stopped under the HawkaMaa project and might reappear under a different funding.
+Within this framework, ACF and SI are implementing projects to build local wastewater treatment systems in refugee camps in Akkar and Western Bekaa.

 SI has been working in Lebanon since 2013 to help 75,000 Syrian refugees scattered across 1,600 informal camps in Bekaa and Akkar.
 As part of the HawkaMaa-EU program, SI has implemented 4 sanitation systems, including 3 in the North and 1 in the Bekaa (Zahlé).
 All 4 systems comply with the environmental effluent limits set by the Ministry of the Environment.
 800 people are currently benefiting from this project, with the aim of covering a further 1,500 by the end of the year.